Ne00n/Night-Sky/ReadME.md

+# Night-Sky

-10 Seconds Interval Port Monitoring
+10s Interval Port Monitoring

+Night-Sky is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+You should have received a copy of the license along with this work.
+If not, see https://creativecommons.org/licenses/by-nc-sa/4.0/

 - PHP 7.0+, using BackgroundProcess
 - Run a Slot every Second, each Slot can run multiple Processes, 5 Servers are assigned to each Process